rudyvan/digital_meter/README.md

 And most suppliers come with their own energy management system, not adapted for the spot pricing and peak capacity in Belgium.

+# Interaction and collaboration between the apps

+Energy optimisation is a complex task and requires the collaboration between the different applications to meet the operational and financial requirements of the user.
+Resources are constrained and have to be managed between the different applications.

+## how they are talking?

+Each app has a websocket server and client to stream to receive commands or to forward the data.

+## What are they talking to each other?

+- The digital meter application informs the other apps from the current/expected rates, current usage and peak gap or overshoot.
+- The ev_app determines charging needs and tactics (how long charging at what rate) and takes a cut from the digital meter available power bandwidth.
+- Should there be a short fall in power, the ev_app can request the battery for help.
+- The bs_app will manage the battery to store energy when it is cheap and use it when it is expensive, and to reduce the peak power use.

+Everything is spot based, so the apps have to be able to react quickly to the changing rates, usage and peak power.
+Should the house consumption suddenly increase or clouds hinder solar production, the ev_app has to reduce the charging rate or stop charging, or get more help from the battery.
+Equally, when a car is needed for a sudden trip, the ev_app has to ensure the car is fully charged, when the trip starts, ignoring rate and peak power optimisations.

 # Installation